-Astrology represents the summation of all the psychological knowledge of antiquity. - C.G.
-Jung
+Astrology represents the summation of all the psychological knowledge of antiquity

-The Swiss psychoanalyst Carl Gustav Jung (born on 26.7.1875 in Kesswil, Switzerland at 18.50 (Greenwich Mean Time, died on 6.6.1961 in Küsnacht) was not an astrologer by profession but he nevertheless had a significant influence on the development of psychological astrology.
+The Swiss psychoanalyst Carl Gustav Jung (born on 26.7.1875 in Kesswil, Switzerland at 18.54 (Greenwich Mean Time (19:24 Bern Mean Time, 19:32 LMT), died on 6.6.1961 in Küsnacht) was not an astrologer by profession but he nevertheless had a significant influence on the development of Psychological Astrology.
 Jung valued astrology and integrated aspects of it into his work, unlike the other main founders of modern psychology.

 A pupil of Sigmund Freud, Jung soon went beyond Freud's theory of the libido, which Freud considered to be the main driving force behind all human activity.
 In 1912 they went their separate ways and Jung developed his own psychological model, called analytical psychology.